 Then chill pots for a period for 10 to 12 weeks at temperatures of 35 to 48°F.

-Use moist, sterile potting mix and replace 1/4 of the soil with coarse sand to aid drainage.
+Use moist, sterile potting mix and replace a quarter of the soil with coarse sand to aid drainage.
 Ensure pots are free draining as well.

-Space bulbs closely, about 1/2 to 1 inch apart, in containers that measure 6 to 8 inches deep and 6 to 8 inches in diameter.
+Space bulbs closely, about a half to one inch apart, in containers that measure six to eight inches deep and six to eight inches in diameter.

-Plant 12-15 bulbs closely together, 1 to 2 inches deep, with pointed tips facing upward.
+Plant 12 to 15 bulbs closely together, one to two inches deep, with pointed tips facing upward.